rekha-balan/azure-docs-test2-pr.nl-NL/articles/active-directory/connect/active-directory-aadconnect-troubleshoot-sync-errors.md

 >

 #### <a name="example-scenarios-for-invalidsoftmatch"></a>Example Scenarios for InvalidSoftMatch
-1. Two or more objects with the same value of ProxyAddresses attribute exists in on premises Active Directory.
+1. Two or more objects with the same value for the ProxyAddresses attribute exist in on-premises Active Directory.
 Only one is getting provisioned in Azure AD.
-2. Two or more objects with the same value of userPrincipalName exists in on premises Active Directory.
+2. Two or more objects with the same value for the userPrincipalName attribute exists in on-premises Active Directory.
 Only one is getting provisioned in Azure AD.
 3. An object was added in the on premises Active Directory with the same value of ProxyAddresses attribute as that of an existing object in Azure Active Directory.
 The object added on premises is not getting provisioned in Azure Active Directory.
 4. An object was added in on premises Active Directory with the same value of userPrincipalName attribute as that of an account in Azure Active Directory.
 The object is not getting provisioned in Azure Active Directory.
 5. A synced account was moved from Forest A to Forest B. Azure AD Connect (sync engine) was using ObjectGUID attribute to compute the SourceAnchor.
 After the forest move, the value of the SourceAnchor is different.
 The new object (from Forest B) is failing to sync with the existing object in Azure AD.
 6. A synced object got accidentally deleted from on premises Active Directory and a new object was created in Active Directory for the same entity (such as user) without deleting the account in Azure Active Directory.
 The new account fails to sync with the existing Azure AD object.
-7. Azure AD Connect was uninstalled and re-installed.
-During the re-installation, a different attribute was chosen as the SourceAnchor.
+7. Azure AD Connect was uninstalled and reinstalled.
+During the reinstallation, a different attribute was chosen as the SourceAnchor.
 All the objects that had previously synced stopped syncing with InvalidSoftMatch error.

 #### <a name="example-case"></a>Example case:
 1. **Bob Smith** is a synced user in Azure Active Directory from on premises Active Directory of *contoso.com*
 2. Bob Smith's **UserPrincipalName** is set as **bobs@contoso.com**.
 3. **"abcdefghijklmnopqrstuv=="** is the **SourceAnchor** calculated by Azure AD Connect using Bob Smith's **objectGUID** from on premises Active Directory, which is the **immutableId** for Bob Smith in Azure Active Directory.
 4. Bob also has following values for the **proxyAddresses** attribute:
-   * smtp:bobs@contoso.com
+   * smtp: bobs@contoso.com
-   * smtp:bob.smith@contoso.com
+   * smtp: bob.smith@contoso.com
-   * **smtp:bob@contoso.com**
+   * **smtp: bob@contoso.com**
 5. A new user, **Bob Taylor**, is added to the on premises Active Directory.
 6. Bob Taylor's **UserPrincipalName** is set as **bobt@contoso.com**.
 7. **"abcdefghijkl0123456789==""** is the **sourceAnchor** calculated by Azure AD Connect using Bob Taylor's **objectGUID** from on premises Active Directory.
 Bob Taylor's object has NOT synced to Azure Active Directory yet.
 8. Bob Taylor has the following values for the proxyAddresses attribute
-   * smtp:bobt@contoso.com
+   * smtp: bobt@contoso.com
-   * smtp:bob.taylor@contoso.com
+   * smtp: bob.taylor@contoso.com
-   * **smtp:bob@contoso.com**
+   * **smtp: bob@contoso.com**
 9. During sync, Azure AD Connect will recognize the addition of Bob Taylor in on premises Active Directory and ask Azure AD to make the same change.
 10. Azure AD will first perform hard match.
 That is, it will search if there is any object with the immutableId equal to "abcdefghijkl0123456789==".
 Hard Match will fail as no other object in Azure AD will have that immutableId.
 11. Azure AD will then attempt to soft-match Bob Taylor.
-That is, it will search if there is any object with proxyAddresses equal to the three values, including smtp:bob@contoso.com
+That is, it will search if there is any object with proxyAddresses equal to the three values, including smtp: bob@contoso.com
 12. Azure AD will find Bob Smith's object to match the soft-match criteria.
 But this object has the value of immutableId = "abcdefghijklmnopqrstuv==". which indicates this object was synced from another object from on premises Active Directory.
 Thus, Azure AD cannot soft-match these objects and results in an **InvalidSoftMatch** sync error.

 #### <a name="how-to-fix-invalidsoftmatch-error"></a>How to fix InvalidSoftMatch error
 The most common reason for the InvalidSoftMatch error is two objects with different SourceAnchor \(immutableId\) have the same value for the ProxyAddresses and/or UserPrincipalName attributes, which are used during the soft-match process on Azure AD.
 In order to fix the Invalid Soft Match

-1. Identify the duplicated proxyAddresses, userPrincipalName or other attribute value that's causing the error.
+1. Identify the duplicated proxyAddresses, userPrincipalName, or other attribute value that's causing the error.
 Also identify which two \(or more\) objects are involved in the conflict.
 The report generated by [Azure AD Connect Health for sync](https://aka.ms/aadchsyncerrors) can help you identify the two objects.
 2. Identify which object should continue to have the duplicated value and which object should not.
 3. Remove the duplicated value from the object that should NOT have that value.
-Note that you should make the change in the directory where the object is sourced from.
+You should make the change in the directory where the object is sourced from.
 In some cases, you may need to delete one of the objects in conflict.
 4. If you made the change in the on premises AD, let Azure AD Connect sync the change.

-Note that Sync error report within Azure AD Connect Health for sync is updated every 30 minutes and includes the errors from the latest synchronization attempt.
+Sync error reports within Azure AD Connect Health for sync are updated every 30 minutes and include the errors from the latest synchronization attempt.

 > [!NOTE]
 > ImmutableId, by definition, should not change in the lifetime of the object.
 If Azure AD Connect was not configured with some of the scenarios in mind from the above list, you could end up in a situation where Azure AD Connect calculates a different value of the SourceAnchor for the AD object that represents the same entity (same user/group/contact etc) that has an existing Azure AD Object that you wish to continue using.